w512/read-it-in-slack/README.md

 ### Run

-1) put your keys and info to local_settings.py
+1) put your keys and info to the local_settings.py
 2) run bot:
 ```console
 $ python bot.py